Genivia/ugrep/README.md

   patterns intalled in `/usr/local/share/ugrep/patterns`.
-- When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line as BSD/GNU grep report.
+- When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line reported by BSD/GNU grep.
 Reporting exact byte offsets is now possible with **grep**.
 - **ugrep** regular expression patterns are more expressive than GNU grep and BSD grep and support Unicode pattern matching, see further below.
 Extended